 Like IKEA does you should allow them to download a digital version and have a physical copy (to leave with your customer when you meet them or to send via email when requested).

 Make sure the design is appealing and the content clear and easy to access.
-If you need some inspiration or a quick help, templates can come handy.
+For starters, here is a detailed guide about how to create a catalog in InDesign.
+In this process, templates can come handy if you need some inspiration or quick help.
 Here we already created a hand-picked list, with the best catalog templates from all over the web from where you can start building your document.

 Flyers & Coupons